petermakeswebsites/DenoFungus/README.md

 Please [open an issue](https://github.com/petermakeswebsites/denofungus/issues/new) for support.

+## FAQ

+### This isn't like PHP, can we have it parse HTML first and enclose TypeScript in <% %> tags?

+This was my idea too.
+I was using Eta as a templating engine which worked well, but Eta's VSCode plugin didn't do any live type-checking with TypeScript, which sort of defeated the purpose.
+I'm open to other alternatives.
+It would be relatively easy to implement.

 ## Contributing

 Security, performance, memory leaks.
 If anything occurs to you, please let me know!